Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/autoregulation.md

 In a random network containing *n* nodes, the probability that a given edge is a loop is 1/*n*.
 Therefore, if the network has *e* edges, then we would on average see *e*/*n* loops in the network.
 In our case, *n* is 197, and *e* is 477; therefore, on average, we will only see approximately 197/497 ≈ 2.42 loops in a random network.
 Yet the real *E. coli* network of transcription factors that regulate each other contains 130 loops!

 Furthermore, in a random network, we would expect about half of the edges correspond to activation, and the other half correspond to repression.
-But if you followed the preceding tutorial, then you know that of the 130 loops in the *E. coli* network, 35 correspond to upregulation and 95 correspond to downregulation.
+But if you followed the preceding tutorial, then you know that of the 130 loops in the *E. coli* network, 35 correspond to activation and 95 correspond to repression.
 If this observation were not significant, then you should not be surprised to flip a coin 130 times and see "heads" come up 95 times.

 Not only is autoregulation an important feature of transcription factors, but these transcription factors tend to *negatively* autoregulate.
 Why in the world would organisms have evolved the process of autoregulation only for a transcription factor to *slow down* its own transcription?
 In the next lesson, we will begin to unravel the mystery.